 Dr. Nada Jabado has over 150 peer-reviewed publications to her credit in such prominent journals as Nature Genetics, Nature, Science and Cancer Cell.
 She is invited as keynote speaker to International symposia and top ranked universities and has been awarded funding from CIHR, Genome Canada, NIH, as well as a Large-Scale Genomics grant from Genome Canada.
 In 2015, Dr. Jabado was named as a Fellow of the Royal Society of Canada in the Life Sciences Division.

 The Jabado lab is recruiting!

-We are looking to recruit a graduate student and a postdoctoral fellow for the Fall 2021 term.
+We are looking to recruit a postdoctoral fellow.
 If you would like to know more, please visit our Positions available section.